 Zibbet is one else of sites likeEtsy site which focuses heavily on its community, provided features and low pricing.
 It helps sellers with unique and creative items to find their customers by providing numerous features which include order management; a stand-alone, customizable website; Etsy importing; statistics; SEO and promotional tools.
 They, also, provide alongside with own customized shop, a store within Zibbet marketplace.

-In case of a pricing there are no listings or commission fees.
-It has three convenient pricing plans which look really attractive.
+In case of a pricing, there are no listings or commission fees.
+Thus, it has three convenient pricing plans which look really attractive.
 As a result, Zibbet has many very useful tools for sellers, great customization, beautiful design, help with web design and analytics, plus really democratic pricing plans.
 Seems like a great plan to expand your presence on a market or even establish a whole new comprehensive store!

 - Simple and comprehensive store setup (with even custom URL)